By Eben Diskin | Published on December 5, 2025

 The key to successful whale watching?
 Visiting at the right time.
 Whales don't plan their migration patterns around our vacations, so prospective whale watchers need to be aware of when whale activity is highest.

-Whales travel 3,000 miles from their feeding grounds in Alaska and Siberia to their home on the Mexican coast each year to mate, reproduce, nurse their calves and socialize.
-The whale-watching season in Cabo extends from December through April, though most activity in Cabo San Lucas usually takes place January through March when the females start calving (which means it's also the best time to see baby whales).
+Whales travel around 12,000 miles from their feeding grounds in Alaska and Siberia to their home on the Mexican coast each year to mate, reproduce, nurse their calves and socialize.
+The whale-watching season in Cabo extends from November through April, though most activity in Cabo San Lucas usually takes place mid-January through mid-March when the females start calving (which means it's also the best time to see baby whales).
 December to January also registers high activity, when males travel from pod to pod looking for females.

-Humpbacks make up the majority of Cabo's whale population, identifiable by their dark hue and playful nature.
+Humpbacks are identifiable by their dark hue and playful nature.

 The time of day you hit the water also plays a role in what whales you might see.
-Whales are most active in the afternoon and early evening due to high tides and increased winds.
-Whales in Cabo have also been observed to be active in two-to-three day cycles before taking a few days to rest.
+Whales are most active either early morning or in the afternoon and early evening due to high tides and increased winds.
+Whales in Cabo have also been observed to be active in two-to-three-day cycles before taking a few days to rest.
 It's important to be aware of these cycles when planning your trip.

 So, what whales can you actually expect to see?
 Whale watching means getting up close and personal with some of the ocean's most awe-inspiring wonders of the natural world.
-Humpbacks make up the majority of Cabo's whale population, identifiable by their dark hue and playful nature.
+Humpback whales in Cabo are the most populous, and you can identify them by their dark hue and playful nature.
 They migrate to Cabo San Lucas from November through April, spending the entire season there.

-Gray whales are another frequent visitor off the coast of Cabo San Lucas, especially near Magdalena Bay from early January through mid-April.
+Gray whale watching in Cabo San Lucas is also common, especially near Magdalena Bay from early January through mid-April.
 They travel in small groups and are often spotted close to shore — you might even be able to catch a glimpse of them from land.

-These aren't the only marine mammals you'll see in Cabo, either.
-It's not unheard-of to catch a glimpse of orcas, blue whales, sperm whales and fin whales, though they often pass through the area quickly without lingering long.
+These aren't the only marine mammals you'll see around, either.
+It's not unheard-of to catch a glimpse of orcas, sperm whales, fin whales and blue whales in Cabo, though they often pass through the area quickly without lingering.

 The best location for whale watching often depends on the species itself.
 Gray whale calves, for example, tend to remain in protected lagoons and coves to develop their hunting and survival skills, while humpback whale calves are more likely to venture into open waters and hunt for food close to shore.
 Luckily, you won't have to worry too much about chasing whales up and down the coast, as your whale-watching tour operators will be experts on the subject.